 - Bronies: The Extremely Unexpected Adult Fans of My Little Pony: Was a producer alongside John de Lancie and Tara Strong.

 - Wander over Yonder: Craig McCracken's next major show.
-Lauren is helping as co-producer and head of story, according to this LA Weekly article.
+Lauren helped out as co-producer and head of story in its first season.

 - Fighting is Magic: After the fangame received a C&D from Hasbro, Lauren offered her support by designing original characters for the developers.

-- Medusa: An upcoming feature film from Sony about the classical mythology character, and marks the first time she's the director of a whole movie.
+- Medusa: An upcoming animated feature from Sony about the classical mythology character, and marks her debut as a feature film director.

 - Author Appeal: Chocolate milk and references to The Big Lebowski, for some reason.

 - Fanservice: She made a series of drawings labeled "Halloween cheesecake", featuring sexy monsters.